I review, eat, and bake chocolate, the word bittersweet isn't really part of

 PREHEAT oven to 325 degrees F. Grease 10-inch Bundt pan.

 COMBINE flour, baking soda, and baking powder in small bowl.
 Bring water and coffee granules to boil in small saucepan; remove from heat.
 Add 6 ounces chocolate; stir until smooth.

 BEAT sugar, butter, and vanilla extract in large mixer bowl until creamy.
 Add eggs; beat on high speed for 5 minutes.
 Beat in flour mixture alternately with chocolate mixture.
 Pour into prepared Bundt pan.

 BAKE for 50 to 60 minutes or until long wooden pick inserted in cake comes out clean.
 Cool in pan on wire rack for 30 minutes.
 Invert onto wire rack to cool completely.
 Place on plate.

 Optional: Drizzle with Chocolate Glaze or Sprinkle with Powdered Sugar

 ** Sometimes I pour the glaze over the bundt cake while it's still a bit warm.
-The cake absorbs the glaze, and it's extra chocolatey delicious!
+That way, the cake absorbs the glaze, and it's extra chocolatey delicious!